RomeroBarata/bimba/README.md

 ## Overview
 The `bimba` package implements a variety of sampling algorithms to reduce the imbalance present in many real world data sets.
 Although multi-class imbalanced data sets are common, `bimba` has been designed to work only with two-class imbalanced data sets.

-`bimba` is easy to learn and easy to use as all algorithms implemented share a similar structure.
+`bimba`'s main goal is to be **flexible** as its main use is for research purposes.
+In addition, as many over-sampling and under-sampling algorithms have a similar structure and several common hyperparameters, a lot of care was taken to ensure consistency between different functions, making `bimba` **intuitive** to use.

 ## Installation
 `bimba` is under active development and not yet available on CRAN.
 The